Toney001/ToneyTestRepo/Introduction.md

 Powerapps work the way you do, whether you're a mobile worker in the field or a doctor in a busy hospital.

+Business users can easily install these apps from Microsoft AppSource.
+Once installed, they can access via the PowerApps web portal or their iOS, Android, or Windows devices.
+They can easily find and return to your content because it’s all in one place.
+They get all your updates automatically and you can control how frequently the data refreshes.

 **Video**

 -Service, Excel Common data service, and a host of others.